cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 I ❤ Julia
 ```

-An easy way to include Unicode characters at the REPL is to use the clipboard:
+An easy way to include Unicode characters at the Julia REPL is to use the clipboard:

 ```
 julia> clipboard(Char(0x2764))